wahasa/Fedora/README.md

 ## Installation

-Copy and paste this command to Termux :
+Copy and paste this commands to Termux
-> pkg update && pkg upgrade
+> pkg update

 * Install Fedora
 ```